schollz/paracosms/README.md

 # paracosms

-> an imagined world emerging from a combination of creators.
+> an imagined world emerging from a combination.

 ![paracosms](https://schollz.com/img/dali.png)